 Here’s the Fall Forecast Across Canada, According to AccuWeather

-Meteorologists give us a sneak peek at Canada’s fall forecast for 2020, from coast to coast.
+Meteorologists give us a sneak peek at Canada’s fall forecast for 2021, from coast to coast.

-A sneak peek at the forecast for fall 2020 in Canada
+A sneak peek at the forecast for fall 2021 in Canada

 Following a scorching summer, many Canadians are looking forward to fall weather and all that it brings: colourful foliage, crisp air and delicious fall produce.
 According to AccuWeather’s meteorologists, however, we might need to wait a bit longer for a respite from the heat, as much of the country will be seeing above normal temperatures well into autumn.

-Here’s the seasonal weather forecast for fall 2020 in Canada, region by region.
+Here’s the seasonal weather forecast for fall 2021 in Canada, region by region.

-Check out this gorgeous gallery of Canadian fall photography.
+Don’t miss this gorgeous gallery of Canadian fall photography.

-Fall 2020 forecast for Atlantic Canada: Tropical storms ahead
+Fall 2021 forecast for Atlantic Canada: Tropical storms ahead

-Now that you know the forecast for fall 2020 in Canada, find out what it was like on the coldest day in Canadian history.
+Now that you know the forecast for fall 2021 in Canada, find out the 10 worst natural disasters in Canadian history.